Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning

-The first part is a causal structure, represented by a graph $\mathcal G$.
-For simplicity, we assume for now that we are dealing with directed acyclic graphs (DAGs), and later in Sec.~\ref{sec_cyc}, we will extend our framework to include cyclic causal models.
+The first part is a \emph{causal structure}, represented by a graph $\mathcal G$.
+For simplicity, we assume for now that we are dealing with directed acyclic graphs (DAGs), although in Sec.~\ref{sec_cyc}, we will extend our framework to include cyclic causal models.
 We consider DAGs with two types of nodes, i.e., the \emph{observed nodes} (denoted by triangles) and the \emph{latent nodes} (denoted by circles); see for example Fig.~\ref{fig_LF}.
 An observed node is associated with an observed event, and is always associated with a classical random variable.
 In this sense, \AOE\ is embedded in this class of causal models.

-The second part is a \emph{causal prescription}, which is a specification of the type of theory under which probability distributions can be produced by the causal structure.
+The second part is a \emph{theory prescription}, which is a specification of the type of theory under which probability distributions can be produced by the causal structure.
 Such a theory determines the types of system, e.g., classical, quantum, or GPT, that a latent node in $\mathcal G$ can be associated with, which in turn determines the compatibility criterion between $\mathcal G$ and a probability distribution.

 The third part is a probability distribution $P$ over the observed variables that is compatible with $\mathcal G$ given the theory prescription.
 We will expand on the topic of compatibility soon.

 A causal model can also contain a specification of the quantitative causal relationship between the nodes in $\mathcal G$, represented by, for example, functions or channels.
 It can also include specific requirements for the systems associated with a latent node, such as its cardinality or Hilbert space dimension.
 Because these properties are not relevant for the results of this paper, we are not including them in the description here.
 This also makes it clearer that our results are device-independent in the sense that they do not rely on any detailed assumptions about systems, channels, or instruments.